tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 multiple ESNIKeys values, either of the same or of different versions.
 This allows a server to support multiple versions at once.

-The name of each TXT record MUST match the name composed of \_esni and the query domain name.
-That is, if a client queries example.com, the ESNI TXT Resource Record might be:
+The name of each TXT record MUST match the query domain name or the query domain name's canonicalized form.
+That is, if a client queries example.com, the ESNI TXT Resource Record might
+be:

 ~~~
-_esni.example.com.
+example.com.
 60S IN TXT "..." "..."
 ~~~

 Servers MUST ensure that if multiple A or AAAA records are returned for a